 For the Best ROI, Use the Team as a Service Approach

 No matter the project, you are bound to find the right team to handle the work.
-The fact that the pool from which staff can be selected is so wide means that the limitations of location no longer need to be a factor in the hiring process.
+The fact that the pool from which staff can be selected is so wide means that the limitations of location, a typical barrier in the gig economy, no longer need to be a factor in the hiring process.

 This includes costs such as taxes, office resources, benefits, perks, and more.
 These are all taken care of, or in many cases not even necessary.
-This is the benefit of having the third party mediating between you and the teams.
+This is the benefit of having the third party, or IT outsourcing provider, mediating between you and the teams.

-The upshot of all of these benefits is that the TaaS method of outsourcing leaves you only having to think about and deal with the project itself, and the results that you wish to see.
-It frees you up as the manager to focus entirely on the work, and trust that your team of experts will achieve the results you need.
+The upshot of all these benefits is that the TaaS method of outsourcing leaves you only having to think about and deal with the project itself, and the results that you wish to see.
+It frees you up as the manager to focus entirely on the work, and trust that your virtual team of experts will achieve the results you need.

 If you enjoyed reading this article on the team as a service model, you should check out this one about how to create a process.